snovaisg/Kaggle-Big-Five-Personality-Tests/README.md

 # Kaggle Big Five Personality Tests

 # Get Started
 To run this project first be sure you are using the specified python version in **.python-version** and packages in **requirements.txt**.
-I've used [pyenv](https://github.com/pyenv/pyenv) to manage the python version and virtual environments.
+I used [pyenv](https://github.com/pyenv/pyenv) to manage the python version and virtual environments.

 # Summary